modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 The Data Schema Feeds the **Reporting Schema**

 Power BI reports collect data from the from the **Reporting Schema**, never the Data Schema.
-The Reporting Schema is a collection of SQL Tables and SQL views, They are maintained not to change, so that existing reports are not broken.
+The Reporting Schema is a collection of SQL Tables and SQL views optimised for reporting.
+They are maintained not to change, so that existing reports are not broken.

 The Reporting Team have input as to the design of the Reporting Schema, but it is ultimately maintained as part of the product by the Development Team.